 Locals is another subscription\social media platform that’s worth checking out.

 AFTGA, especially Amazon, have a stranglehold on publishing whether it be books, music or movies.
 They can crush you on a whim.
-Alternatives are hard to come by, but they do exist.
+Paypal, who own eBay, Gumtree and other ecommerce big tech firms have proven they will shut you down if they don’t like you so, don’t rely on them.
+Alternative distribution outlets are hard to come by, but they do exist., for example; OpenBazaar.

-Again, decentralisation is key.
-Blockchain and torrent technologies have the ability to sucker punch these corporate leviathans, but that is a quest for another future post.
+Decentralisation is key.
+If you’re producing content, blockchain and torrent technologies have the ability to sucker punch these corporate leviathans, but that is a quest for another future post.